zn-cn/ball_in_box/test_case.md

 #### 3.Operation method

-1.Find the location of the program
+3.1 Find and enter the location of the program

-2.open the shell
+3.2 Open the shell

-3.type "python3 area_sym.py"
+3.3 Type "python3 area_sym.py" to run

 #### 4.Expected output
 - Total area = 3